Extending Whitney's extension theorem: nonlinear function spaces: Essentials on infinite-dimensional calculus and function spaces

 A basic neighborhood of $f$ arises now as the intersection of (possibly countably many) elementary neighborhoods $\mathcal{N}^{r} \left( f; A_i , \varphi_i,\psi_i,\epsilon_i \right)$ where the family $(V_i,\varphi_i)_{i\in I}$ is locally finite.
 We remark that basic neighborhoods form the basis of the very strong topology (see \cite{HS17} for more information).
 To obtain the fine very strong topology, one declares the sets

-to be open and constructs a subbase of the fine very strong topology as the collection of sets $\eqref{eq: cpt:nbhd}$ (where $f \in C^\infty (M,N)$ and the basic neighborhoods of the very strong topology.
+to be open and constructs a subbase of the fine very strong topology as the collection of sets $\eqref{eq: cpt:nbhd}$ (where $f \in C^\infty (M,N)$) and the basic neighborhoods of the very strong topology.

-Note that the fine very strong topology is only defined for manifolds without boundary (and coincides with the $\mathcal{FD}$-topology, see \cite[Appendix C]{HS17}) and we refer to \cite{michor} for more information on the $\mathcal{FD}$-topology in the case of a manifold with corners.
+Note that in \cite{HS17} the fine very strong topology was only considered for manifolds without boundary (and coincides with the $\mathcal{FD}$-topology, see \cite[Appendix C]{HS17}).
+For manifolds with corners, we refer to \cite{michor} for more information on this topology.

 If $M$ is compact, all topologies mentioned above coincides with the compact open $C^\infty$-topology from Definition \ref{defn: topo:init}.
 Further, the fine-very strong topology turns $C^\infty (M,N)$ into an infinite-dimensional manifold (cf.\ \cite{michor} and \cite{HS17}).
 If $N = \R^n$ then the pointwise operations turn $C^\infty_{\text{fS}} (M,\R^n)$ into a locally convex vector space (which is in not a \Frechet space if $M$ is not compact). \end{setup}